 A tree for a tree!

-Delicately nestled into the mountainside, Arborescence is an eco-friendly project that, like most KnightsBridge projects, is aiming for LEED certification.
+Delicately nestled into the mountainside, Arborescence is an eco-friendly project that is aiming for LEED certification.

 Extensive effort has gone into ensuring minimal impact on the local ecosystem and preserving as much forest cover as possible.
 While we’ve planned our construction footprint to minimize deforestation, Arborescence is also committed to planting a seedling in Bromont for every tree that’s cut for the project.